teaguejt/students/README.md

 Introduce yourself via a `USERNAME.md` file, and submit via pull request.

 ===================================
-Informations about forming teams
+Information on forming teams
 ===================================
-As you’ll see in the Team Policy Statement below, you will have assigned roles in your teams (coordina- tor, recorder, checker, etc.) that rotate among the members.
+As you’ll see in the Team Policy Statement below, you will have assigned roles in your teams (coordinator, recorder, checker, etc.) that rotate among the members.
 You may be inclined to ignore these role assignments and just do the work in any way that comes to mind, or maybe one team member will actually do the coordinating all semester no matter who is supposed to be doing it for a given assignment.
 That’s a mistake.
-We strongly advise you to take the roles seriously—your work will go more smoothly and turn out better if you do.
+We strongly advise you to take the roles seriously --— your work will go more smoothly and turn out better if you do.
 Also, the roles each involve different skills, all of which you’ll need to function effectively as professionals.
 Now